 Talking Rock real estate is some of the most expensive in Georgia, although Talking Rock house values don't compare to the most expensive real estate in the U.S.

-Talking Rock is a blue-collar town, with 40.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Talking Rock, you'll notice that it is more blue-collar than most other communities in America.
+40.48% of Talking Rock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Talking Rock is a town of transportation and shipping workers, sales and office workers, and managers.
 There are especially a lot of people living in Talking Rock who work in management occupations (21.43%), sales jobs (16.67%), and office and administrative support (7.14%).

-Because of many things, Talking Rock is a great place for families with children to consider.
-First of all, many other families with children live here, making Talking Rock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Talking Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Talking Rock is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Talking Rock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Talking Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.